 One of the Founders of the club was Clifford C. Wood who was the club secretary for over 50 years from 1926 until 1980.
 He featured on the BBC Radio programme Down your Way in recognition of his 50 year service.

 Holcombe Brook Sports Club altered very little up until 1970 and played friendly matches against other clubs in East Lancashire.
 In 1970 the landlord John Castle passed away and the executors of his will decided that the land should be sold.

 The secretary called an extraordinary meeting to explain the position to the club members and stated that the club had only limited funds and therefore it was not in a position to purchase the land.
 The membership stated that the club should not be allowed to fold as it was of considerable benefit to the community.
-A Land Fund Committee was formed and the executors were persuaded to give the club a period of six months in which to raise the necessary funds to purchase the land.
+Les Sutcliffe, was appointed chairman and he set about forming a Land Fund Committee was formed and the executors were persuaded to give the club a period of six months in which to raise the necessary funds to purchase the land.
 At that time only two of the four shale courts were playable.
 The club had only a small playing membership and a large number of older non playing members (originally player members) playing whist.

-Through vigorous fund raising, members donating loans and a grant from the Playing Fields Association the money to purchase the land was raised within the six month period.
+Les Sutcliffe organised vigorous fund raising events supported by the memebrs.
+Members donating loans and a grant from the Playing Fields Association the money to purchase the land was raised within the six month period.
 All members were also repaid within a year.

 Following the land purchase the Land Fund Committee became the Development Committee.
 The aim of which was to improve the club’s facilities.
 Social events were run on a regular basis and the balcony at the front of the club was incorporated into the main pavilion so as to enlarge the clubroom.

 The membership increased rapidly during the 70's due to improved playing facilities.
 In 1974 the club entered two teams into the Bolton Sunday School Tennis League.